1946 La Paz riots

-The 1946 La Paz riots were a series of increasingly violent strikes and protests which culminated in the lynching and hanging of then president Gualberto Villarroel and the complete collapse of his government.
-The riots occurred in the Bolivian capital of La Paz between 8 and 21 July 1946.
+The 1946 La Paz riots were a series of increasingly violent strikes and protests which culminated in the lynching and hanging of then president of Bolivia, Gualberto Villarroel, and the complete collapse of his government.
+The riots occurred in La Paz between 8 and 21 July 1946.
 What started as teachers' strikes demanding increased wages quickly escalated as university students, organized labor workers, and civilians clashed with municipal police and armed, pro-government civilians.
 By the end, interim control of the country was handed to a junta of representatives of the three striking groups chaired by independent magistrates of the Superior Court of Justice of the judicial district of La Paz.

 The July Crisis

 Background

 Since its assumption to power in December 1943, the government of President Gualberto Villarroel and his collaborators in the Revolutionary Nationalist Movement (MNR) and the Reason for the Fatherland (RADEPA) military lodge had gradually eroded its initial reformist popularity through continuous and violent repression of members of the opposition, newspapers, and citizens critical of its actions.
 The most vile incident came in November 1944 when a group of arrested coup-plotters were executed without trial, being thrown to the bottom of a ravine near Chuspipata and Challacollo.

 Dissatisfaction reached its peak in July 1946.
 The most recent crisis came when the teachers in La Paz, whose wages at the time sat at a meager $12.50 to $20 a month, went on strike on 8 July, demanding a salary increase.
 The government refused, stating that an increase in wages would cause inflation.
 This, despite the fact that an estimated 56% of the national budget was being spent on the army alone.
 On 10 July, students of the Higher University of San Andrés (UMSA) staged their own protests in support of the teachers.
 The police dispersed the demonstration concentrated in the Plaza Murillo with rifle and machine gun fire, leaving 3 dead and 11 wounded.
 The burial of the dead the following day inspired new rallies which resulted in more casualties.